neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/guidelines.md

 - **Personal website / project portfolio** (optional)
 - **Code contribution**

     Please link a pull request, ideally submitted to your chosen project or one of the NIU tools.
 Applications without a code contribution won't be considered.
 It must be publicly visible and represent your own work, although you may have help from other developers in the community to further improve it.
-You can link more than one contribution or pull request if desired.
+It must be meaningful code contribution (i.e. not just fixing a minor spelling mistake).
+While AI tools (such as Copilot etc) can be a very useful, contributions mostly created by AI are unlikely to be useful, and will not be accepted.
+You can link more than one pull request if desired.

 ### Project proposal
 Extension: <u> max 1 page </u>